bgcicca/dotfiles/readme.md

 For advanced workflows, open an integrated terminal within Vim using `Leader+T`.
 This allows you to run commands without leaving the editor.

 ---

+### About me

+I’m a Brazilian full stack dev, I’m a lua language enthusiast, addicted to neovim/vim and its entire ecosystem, proficient in c, javascript and lua.
+I like writing about programming and I’m quite curious!